 Emma lives and works in Western Sydney, Australia.
 She has recently taken part in the NSW Visual Arts Emerging Fellowship at Artspace, Sydney, the Woollahra Small Sculpture Prize and the Blake Prize.
 She has received awards and grants including the Paramor Prize Mayoral Award, the National Contemporary Jewellery Award, and an Australia Council New Work Grant.

-In 2016, Fielden was an artist in residence at Penrith Regional Gallery for their Gravity (and Wonder) program, where she worked together with an astronomer from Western Sydney University.
-She is currently undertaking her second year as an artist in residence at Parramatta Artists Studios.
+In 2016, Emma was an artist in residence at Penrith Regional Gallery for their Gravity (and Wonder) program, where she worked together with astronomer Andrew O’Brien of Western Sydney University, the outcome of which was the installation Distant Orbits.
+She is currently undertaking her third year as an artist in residence at Parramatta Artists Studios.